Distinguished Graduate Program

 Faculty members or Chairs direct students towards applying, or students approach faculty and/or Chairs about becoming a candidate.
 Students must meet graduation requirements for fall 2016, spring 2017 or summer 2017 and must plan to work on service projects from late-February through mid-April of this academic year.

-Applications will be available online and in paper format beginning October 31, 2016.
-Applications can found in the Outreach and Recruitment Department, Fletcher Administration Building room 221 or in the academic departments beginning on that date.
+Applications will be available online and in paper format beginning November 1, 2017.
+Applications can found in the Dean of Student Success Office, Nursing and Allied Health Building room 101 or in the academic departments beginning on that date.

-Each department selects the winning candidate by February 3, 2017.
-Names should be submitted by email to the Student Success representative by that time.
+Each department selects the winning candidate by February 13, 2018.
 Late submissions may not be considered.
 All students will be notified of their selection or denial to the DG program by email if their application was submitted by the deadline to the department.

 Privileges of Honor